 If you want to learn how to save 100k, you should try to look for more money.
-And the first place you should be looking at is your own expenses.
+And the first place you should be looking at is your discretionary expenses.

 You might not realize it, but there’s some extra money in your budget.
-You just have to get rid of some expenses and put that money into your savings account.
+You just need to get rid of some expenses and put that money into your savings account.

-For the past 4 years, I rarely went shopping for wants, and if I bought anything, it was something that I truly needed.
+For the past four years, I rarely went shopping for “wants”.If I bought anything, it was something that I truly needed.

 We also didn’t go on vacations for a long time.
 I thought it was terrible but, in the end, I was happy to have saved a good chunk of money to realize our big goals.

 Don’t forget to reward yourself, though, for hitting a huge financial milestone.
 We did treat ourselves to a nice Disney vacation when we finally reached some of our goals!

 Need more ideas on how to save money?
 You can cut back some areas of spending to save extra money:

 - Downsize your home or, if possible, move back with your parents for a couple of months while trying to reduce debt.
 You could also move to a place near your workplace to reduce or eliminate your transportation costs.

 - Opt for a more reliable, economical vehicle.
 Take a walk, opt for public transport, or carpool whenever possible.